jllovet/iue-bs-math/README.md

 # Indiana University East Bachelors of Science in Mathematics
+---

 Here you will find Jonathan Llovet's notebooks, papers, code, helpful references, and other work towards the IUE B.S. in Mathematics.

+**Note:** Some of the projects in this repo will require some software dependencies.
+Where possible, I will provide a dockerized environment for each of them, to abstract away the setup.
+Docker is a tool used frequently in software engineering for creating containers, which are similar to lightweight virtual machines, but make more efficient use of the resources of the underlying host machine.
+[Docker Overview.](https://docs.docker.com/get-started/overview/)

 ## About